 The Coalition’s Scattered Site Housing Program gives 48 single adults and 18 families living with HIV/AIDS the dignity and security of safe, permanent housing.

-The catastrophe of homelessness is devastating for anyone, but for those living with HIV/AIDS, the lack of stable housing — and with it the ability to follow a complex health care regimen to decrease the risk of other illnesses — can be life-threatening.
+The catastrophe of homelessness is devastating for anyone, but for those living with medical conditions like HIV and AIDS, the lack of stable housing can be life threatening.
+Living in a homeless shelter or on the streets makes it impossible to follow a complex health care regimen and dramatically increases exposure to other illnesses that lead to immediate and long-term health risks.

 The Coalition launched its Scattered Site Housing Program (SSHP) in 1990 as one of the city’s first models for providing private permanent housing — as well as necessary supportive services — to homeless people living with HIV/AIDS.

-SSHP apartments are scattered throughout the city, although most are in Harlem and the Bronx.
-Once a family or individual is placed in an apartment, our case workers meet with them bimonthly to provide a comprehensive array of services — helping manage the physical and emotional difficulties that accompany their illness.
-SSHP staff not only ensure that clients receive necessary healthcare and benefits, but accompany them to medical appointments and even shop for groceries if the client is too weak to go out.
+SSHP apartments are located in Northern Manhattan and the Bronx.
+Once a family or individual is placed in an apartment, our case workers visit with them bimonthly to provide a comprehensive array of services — helping to manage the physical and emotional difficulties that accompany their illness.
+SSHP staff ensure that the individuals and families we serve receive the healthcare and benefits they are entitled to, accompanying them to medical appointments and even providing food and essentials when more critical support is needed.